Please note this post contains affiliate links. To read more about affiliate links, click here.

 When my district moved to a close reading routine, it seemed like second nature to dig deeply into text with third graders.
 But, when I moved back to second grade, I’ll admit, I was a little lost as to how I would engage in deep conversations about text when the majority of my students were still learning to read.
 I knew primary students could engage with text in a meaningful and focused way… but I wasn’t sure how to “create the magic”, so to speak, of close reading with my younger students.

 Then, I realized, it had nothing to do with the reading level of my students and EVERYTHING to do with the quality and selection of books that I exposed them too.
 After so much success with close reading with the book, “Crankenstien“, I knew I wanted to recreate the love of a good book just in time for the holidays.
-After endless searching, I stumbled across the delightful text, “Olive the Other Reindeer” co-authored by
+After endless searching, I stumbled across the delightful text, “Olive the Other Reindeer” (affiliate link) co-authored by

 The whimsy story paired with the engaging illustrations made this book the perfect book for a close read!
 This book had so many literature elements and not to mention a cute and endearing story line!
 Here’s a peek at some of the activities we did during our study of “Olive, the Other Reindeer”.